 Anne Sofie (Fia) Brusendorff

 Director of Youth Ambassadors & Learning Journey Mentor, MSc

 Fia works on a voluntary basis at YGP.
 She is a graduate in business administration and economics with a minor in sustainable business from Copenhagen Business School.
 Fia comes from a very international background, and was Mentor on the Learning Journey’s in China 2015 & Tanzania 2016.

-Atiba is a master’s student in African Studies at the University of Copenhagen.
-As a journalism graduate, he is interested in issues of inequality, accountability and representation.
+Atiba is a graduate in African Studies from the University of Copenhagen and is interested in issues of inequality, accountability and representation.
 Denmark is Atiba’s third home, with his Caribbean-Australian heritage shaping his global outlook and desire to explore different cultures.